anapsix/dynamicinfradays/user/pages/2016-boston-home/_speakers/features.md

       text: "Elliot is the CEO of DevOps and security firm Kindly Ops."
       icon: user
     - header: <a href="/2016-boston-programme#jonasr">Jonas Rosland</a>
-      text: "Jonas is a Developer Advocate at EMC {code}."
+      text: "Jonas is a Developer Advocate at EMC {code} and a Docker Captain."
       icon: user
     - header: <a href="/2016-boston-programme#maltes">Malte Schwarzkopf</a>
       text: "Malte co-leads the development of Firmament and worked with the Borg and Omega teams at Google."